The Parents Flew The Nest

 To really appreciate Sandstone Falls, I think you need to take the time to drive down Highway 26 on the other side of the river from Highway 20, where this picture was taken.

 The views from the Overlook on highway 20 are not that spectacular.
-Highway 26 has a trail off of it that will allow you to get up close to the falls.
+Highway 26 has a trail off it that will allow you to get up close to the falls.
+This is the largest waterfall on the New River, spanning 1500 feet wide, with its height ranging from 10 to 20 feet.

 Brooks Island Overlook